Departamento-de-Engenharia-Informatica/lei-24-s2-1db-g022/docs/sprintA/us03/01.requirements-engineering/Readme.md

-# US03 - As a Human Resource Manager, I want to register a collaborator with a job and fundamental characteristics.
+# US03 - Register a collaborator with a job and fundamental characteristics.

 ## 1. Requirements Engineering